nickboldt/maven-plugins/README.txt

 No warranty provided or implied.
 Code's free (as in beer) to do w/ as you'd like.

-Licensed under some mix of EPL, WTFPL, and Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0). nickboldt@gmail.com for more info.
+Licensed under some mix of EPL, WTFPL, and Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0). nickboldt at gmail dot com for more info.

 ---